go-gost/v2.gost.run/content/docs/tuntap.en.md

 High flexibility and compatibility, recommended.

 {{< hint warning >}}
-The protocol type of the last node of the proxy chain (the last -F parameter) must be GOST SOCKS5, the transport can be any one.
+The last node of the proxy chain (the last -F parameter) must support GOST `socks5` or `ssu` protocol type, the transport can be any one.

+`ssu` is supported in 2.10.1+.
 {{< /hint >}}

 ##### Server side